ghing/nicar_ocr/README.md

 #### On Windows

-This can be obtained through the file information Window.
+This can be obtained through the file properties Window.

-More TK.
+Right-click on the file name in Explorer to get the context menu.

+Click `Properties` from the context menu.

+Click on the `Details` tab.

+Scroll down to the `Image` section.

+Look for the `Horizontal resolution` and `Vertical resolution` labels.

 #### On a Mac